sjbrown/1kfa/mod_stakes.md

 On an ✗, two cards are revealed from the GM Move Deck, and either:

- 1. Any number of Shadow cards are revealed
+ 1. Any of the revealed cards is a Shadow card:
     * Ignore the revealed 1-10 card (if any)
     * Increment the skull progress bar
     * Invoke the chapter-specific rules from the Campaign Guide